ErikMcClure/erikmcclure.github.io/content/blog/cpp-constructors-memory-and-lifetimes.md

   return a; // Still can't return foo->a
 }
 {{</pre>}}
 This uses a special new syntax that doesn't allocate anything and simply lets us call the constructor function directly on our already allocated memory.
 This is what the `new` operator is doing for you under the hood.
 We then call the destructor manually (which you *can* do) and free our memory.
-Of course, this is all still useless, becaus we can't return the integer we allocated on the heap!
+Of course, this is all still useless, because we can't return the integer we allocated on the heap!

 ### Destructors and lifetimes